How to Plant and Grow Juniper

 Get a Jump on Your Juniper Gardening

-Juniper shrubs have been grown in gardens pretty much for as long as people have been cultivating plants.
+Juniper shrubs have been grown in gardens pretty much for as long as humans have been cultivating plants.

-Ancient Egyptians grew them as medicine, and Japanese gardeners have been using them as specimens in tsukiyama (artificial hill gardens) and chaniwa (tea ceremony gardens) for centuries.
+Ancient Egyptians grew them as medicine, and Japanese gardeners have used them as specimens in tsukiyama (artificial hill gardens) and chaniwa (tea ceremony gardens) for centuries.

 Are you growing juniper?
 Let us know in the comments section below – and feel free to share a picture!